Finschia/ostracon/CONTRIBUTING.md

 ### End-to-end tests

-End-to-end tests are used to verify a fully integrated Tendermint network.
+End-to-end tests are used to verify a fully integrated Ostracon network.

 See [README](./test/e2e/README.md) for details.